Hack4Kids/Event-03_02_2018/README.md

 # Event-03_02_2018
 Material for the event to be hold on February the 3rd 2018 in Luxembourg.

-All material is licensed under a Creative Common CC BY SA 4.0 license.
+All material is (c) Securitymadein.lu 2018 and licensed under a Creative Common CC BY SA 4.0 license
-(c) Securitymadein.lu

 ## Main Contributors for content: